Dans-labs/dariah/docs/Server.md

 Configuration
 -------------
 The data model consists of the dictionaries *generic* and *tables*.
-The generic dict contains field names that are used in many tables, such as `createdBy`.
+The generic dictionary contains field names that are used in many tables, such as `createdBy`.
-The tables dict has a key for each table, and contains all model information that the application needs to work with that table.
+The tables dictionary has a key for each table, and contains all model information that the application needs to work with that table.

 Here is a description of the table model information.